gopiashokan/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 **Introduction**

-BizCardX is a Streamlit application that streamlines business card data extraction through OCR.
-Users can effortlessly upload a card image to retrieve essential details, including company name, cardholder name, contact info, and more.
-With a focus on data security, BizCardX incorporates user authentication, enabling secure data storage and advanced data management via the Streamlit UI.
-Experience an efficient and secure solution for business card information management with BizCardX.
+BizCardX is a Streamlit application that streamlines business card data extraction using advanced OCR technology.
+Users can effortlessly upload card images to retrieve essential details, including company names, cardholder names, contact information, and more.
+With a strong focus on data security and user authentication, BizCardX ensures secure data storage and offers streamlined management via the user-friendly Streamlit UI.
+Experience an efficient, secure, and user-friendly solution for managing business card information efficiently with BizCardX.
+Simplify your business card data handling, streamline information retrieval effortlessly, and enhance your productivity with this comprehensive tool.

 **Table of Contents**